-6.3.1 Case Study I: All Prefetch-Friendly Applications

-Our first case study examines the behavior of our proposed mechanisms when four prefetch-friendly applications (swim, bwaves, leslie3d, and soplex) run together on the four-core system.
-Fig. 11a shows the speedup of each application and Fig. 11b shows the system performance.
+6.3.1.
+Case Study I: All Prefetch-Friendly Applications Our first case study examines the behavior of our proposed mechanisms when four prefetch-friendly applications (swim, bwaves, leslie3d, and soplex) are run together on the 4-core system.
+Figure 10(a) shows the speedup of each application and Figure 10(b) shows system performance.